How Self-Love is Like Gardening for Your Business

 4. Give Yourself Compassion When "Ish" Happens

 Entrepreneurship isn’t always a smooth ride, and when things fall apart (which they will), it’s easy to beat yourself up.
 But remember: self-love includes being compassionate with yourself when things hit the fan, or you make a blunder.
 You are human!
-So learn from it and let it go!
+So learn from it and let it go.
 (Make amends graciously if you need to.)
 Mistakes are part of the journey, not a reflection of your worth.
+Compassion keeps you in the game long enough to iterate, optimize, and grow — instead of abandoning strategies the moment things feel uncomfortable.

 How does nervous system regulation fit into this?